k-stamps/k-stamps/README.md

 10+ years of experience in designing, developing, testing, and managing software development and engineering.

 ## About Me
-Full-stack developer with experience in building web applications, with a strong project management and product development background.
+Full-stack web developer & sofware engineer with experience in building web applications, with a strong project management and product development background.
 I am proficient in various development tools and methodologies.
 I pay attention to design, strive for project optimization, user-friendly layouts, and clean code.

 In my free time I study new technologies and read books and articles to expand my skills and knowledge.
 I have consulted in project coordination and technical solutions for businesses, individuals, and nonprofits, as well as in-house special project solutions at a large international digital marketing agency.